piccolo-orm/piccolo/docs/src/piccolo/schema/column_types.rst

 =========

-``JSON`` and ``JSONB`` columns have an ``arrow`` operator, which is useful for retrieving a subset of the JSON data.
+``JSON`` and ``JSONB`` columns have an ``arrow`` operator, which is useful for retrieving a child element from the JSON data.

 .. note:: Postgres and CockroachDB only.